HomerAyuste/fitness-stats-bot-for-discord-powered-by-strava/README.md

 [Server link](https://discord.gg/eXr876pt9Y) if you would like to chat with me about the bot or find other Strava users on Discord.

+## 🚲 Features

+- Connect your Strava account to Fitness Stats Bot to see statistics and graphs about your Strava activities using slash commands
+-

 ## Installation

 If you would like to host this bot on your own machine, you can follow these steps: